 The teenage girl recoiled back in her chair at hearing the high-pitched voice seemingly speaking to herself out of nowhere.
 On second thought, it sounded like it’d been coming directly straight ahead from Cordelia.
 As a result, the high-school student warily leaned forward, until she could see over the far edge of her desk.

 than herself.
-Much less a decade or more younger, as just produced by her granted wish.
+Much less almost a decade younger, as just produced by her granted wish.

 Allowing her head to fall face forward onto the surface of her desk, Cordelia mentally groaned to herself at not only how much trouble she was now in, but also in the next minute or so, that sickeningly-sweet kid over there was surely going to say something like how much he loved an older woman.